 Another reason for imprecision is that some sustainability concepts are hard to quantify.
 For instance, how can you score ethical behavior?

 Perhaps more unified standards will emerge.
 For example, GRI and SASB have recently collaborated, showing how companies can use hybrid approaches.
 They are also working together with the EU on a potentially unifying system for European Union members.

 Financial analysts have been keenly aware of the growing importance of ESG policy.

 But the election of two environmental advocates to the Exxon board in 2021 is a breakthrough moment, with extensive media coverage building ESG awareness.

 Large and influential public employee retirement systems support the move to ESG.
 For example, CalPERS (California Public Employees’ Retirement System) backed the Exxon changes.
 In 2022, 6.3 million federal workers will be able to choose an ESG investment option in their Thrift Savings Plan retirement accounts.

 While the ESG framework has become a standard, it lacks specificity.
 As a result, some companies are turning to a related set of goals to show how their policies create impact.
 Next time: What is SDG?

 Thanks for reading.
-Please sign up for my Alphabet Soup newsletter, which demystifies those WTF acronyms.
+Please sign up for the Alphabet Soup newsletter, which demystifies those WTF acronyms.